hartwigmedical/hmftools/isofox/README.md

 Field | Description
 ---|---
-GeneId | Ensembl Id for Gene
+GeneId | Ensembl id for gene
 GeneName | Gene
-TranscriptId | Ensembl Id for Transcript
+TranscriptId | Ensembl id for transcript TranscriptName | Ensembl transcript name eg. TP53-001 Canonical | Is canonical transcript (T/F)
-TransName | Ensembl Transcript Name eg. TP53-001 Canonical | Is canonical transcript (T/F)
+ExonCount | Count of exons in transcript
-ExonCount | Count of exons in transcript TranscriptLength | Total length of transcript EffectiveLength | Effective length of transcript (adjusted for fragment size) FittedFragments | Count of fragments assigned to transcript RawFittedFragments |  Count of fragments assigned to transcript prior to bias adjustments (GC, ...,) TPM | Transcripts per million
+UniqueSJCount | Number of unique splice junctions in transcript TranscriptLength | Total length of transcript EffectiveLength | Effective length of transcript (adjusted for fragment size) FittedFragments | Count of fragments assigned to transcript RawFittedFragments |  Count of fragments assigned to transcript prior to bias adjustments (ie. GC adjustment, etc) TPM | Transcripts per million
-TranscriptBasesCovered | Number of bases in transcript with at least 1 supporting fragment SJSupported | Count of splice junctions in transcript with at least 1 supporting fragment UniqueSJ | Number of unique splice junctions in transcript UniqueSJSupported | Count of unique splice junctions in transcript with at least 1 supporting fragment UniqueSJFragments | Count of fragmnents supporting a splice junction unique to the transcript UniqueNonSJFragments | Count of fragmnents uniquely supporting transcript but without a unique splice junction
+TranscriptBasesCovered | Number of bases in transcript with at least 1 supporting fragment SJSupported | Count of splice junctions in transcript with at least 1 supporting fragment UniqueSJSupported | Count of unique splice junctions in transcript with at least 1 supporting fragment UniqueSJFragments | Count of fragmnents supporting a splice junction unique to the transcript UniqueNonSJFragments | Count of fragmnents uniquely supporting transcript but without a unique splice junction